 The need to be alert to these fast-changing trends is more important than ever.
 In recent years we have seen the large fast-moving consumer groups wise up to the need to review their portfolios to ensure they are still relevant and fit for purpose.
 This in turn has led to the divestiture of heritage parts of their businesses, while simultaneously snapping up the small disruptors nipping at their heels.
 Unilever is a prime example of this portfolio rationalisation and refreshment.

 Strong consumer appetite in turn translates into M&A appetite, from both trade and PE investors.
 Stellar UK brands in the F&B sector continue to attract both international trade and PE appetite, across all deal sizes.

 As the Brexit deadline approaches, it would be plausible if investors and consumers demonstrate an element of a wait-and-see approach, as no-one thrives on uncertainty.
 While consumers and investors will continue to be cautious about where to invest, one thing is certain: deal-makers, just like consumers, will not go away.

 1All deal activity is based on announced date of the deal and includes deals where there has been any UK or Ireland involvement (target and/or acquirer).
 Administrations, liquidations and receiverships are collated but not counted as M&A unless they have subsequently been acquired.

 2Deal values are primarily sourced from corporate websites, however if no press release is available they are sourced from deal databases including BvD Zephyr and mergermarket or from press commentary released at the time of the deal.
 Deal values may subsequently be amended pending earn outs or other finance arrangements and/ or as further detail is released by the acquirer.

-Sign up to get the latest consumer markets updates by email
+Sign up to get the latest food and beverage updates by email